 - Opening Hours: Daily 07:00 AM– 5:30 PM

 - Address: Street 113, Tuol Sleng, Phnom Penh

 - Price Range: US$2 or $6 with guided tour

 Central Market (Phsar Thmey)

 Whether you are a tourist interested to be a part of bustling crowd, a shopping enthusiast who wants to gauge your haggling skills, or simply keen to discover (and photograph) Phnom Penh’s unique architectural designs, Central Market (Phsar Thmey) caters to just about any travelers.
 This indoor market, which was designed by French architects Wladimir Kandaouroff and Jean Desbois, was the largest of its kind in Southeast Asia when it was built in 1937.
 From women and men’s clothing, fresh produce, flowers, jewellery and shoes to local handicrafts and gemstones, you can find a wide assortment of goods in Central Market (Phsar Thmey).
-Cambodia travel packages
+Cambodia tours packages

 - Opening Hours: Daily 07:00 AM – 6:00 PM